 Joy of every longing heart” by Charles Wesley, —

-I began writing the twelve days of Christmas with a renewed perspective concerning the birth of Christ.
-I include my final reflection here on my blog.
+I began writing twelve days of Christmas with a revived perspective concerning the birth of Christ.